Jason2Brownlee/Q3TestAddons/README.md

 File | Description
 --- | ---
+darkq2dm1.zip | Map from Quake2 - q2dm1 - another version
+darkq2dm2.zip | Map from Quake2 - q2dm2
+darkq2dm8.zip | Map from Quake2 - q2dm8
 dm6.zip | Q1 DM6 for Q3Test
-the-edge.zip | q2dm1 The Edge
+q1q3dm1.zip | Map from Quake
+q1q3dm6.zip | Map from Quake
+q1q3dm6zc.zip | Another dm6 convention (The Dark Zone) in Q3Test
+q3q2e4m3.zip | Map from Quake
+q3saco.zip | Another map with abyss and jump pads q3sphere.zip | A small sphere with lots of weapons but little space q3v.zip | Quite a good map for DM and duels railgun101.zip | Railgun 101 from Quake2 the-edge.zip | q2dm1 The Edge
 tim_dm1.zip | tim_dm1 map
+v3test2.zip | Made on the basis of q3test2.
+Added a new "floor"

 * **No Link**: indicates that we could not locate a copy of the file yet.
 * **No Description**: indicates that we could not figure out the purpose of the file yet.